DouglasEleuterio/Core/README.md

-# Core
+# Concord Core

-The core library that defines the Concord protocol and messaging components used by servers and clients.
+This module contains the core resources that both the client and server depend on.